je-nunez/apache_drill/README.md

 For example, you can submit SQL queries to this interface, and the script `Restful_API_query_LAMetro_NextBus_vehicle_positions.sh` in this repository gives an example.
 (There are more details of this functionality at [https://drill.apache.org/docs/rest-api/#query](https://drill.apache.org/docs/rest-api/#query).)

-There is a very fast and easy-to-use Drill log parser at `http://<drill-listening-address>:8047/profiles.json`, which can give in JSON form the profiles of the running and completed queries, time of execution, etc., as well as the possibility to cancel running queries.
+There is a very fast and easy-to-use Drill log parser at `http://<drill-listening-address>:8047/profiles.json`, which can give in JSON format the profiles of the running and completed queries, time of execution, etc., as well as the possibility to cancel running queries.
 For example:

       curl http://localhost:8047/profiles.json